Summary of COVID-19 Staffing Resources

 For more information on liability protections for practitioners and volunteers who are participating in mass vaccination, please visit the link: Liability Protections for Practitioners and Volunteers Engaged in Mass Vaccination

-Currently licensed physicians, physician assistants, registered nurses, advanced practitioner registered nurses, and licensed practical nurses can administer intramuscular injections (i.e., give COVID19 vaccinations) to patients.
+Licensed physicians, physician assistants, registered nurses, advanced practitioner registered nurses, and licensed practical nurses who can administer intramuscular injections (i.e., give COVID19 vaccinations) to patients or provide medical surge support in a variety of settings can sign-up as paid volunteers through the CT Healthcare Coalition Web Portal.

-Hospitals, federally qualified health centers, pharmacies, and local public health departments (and other high throughput mass vaccinators providing community-based services, yet to be established) should reach out to CT’s Healthcare Coalition to obtain access to the online registry of these licensed professionals.
+Hospitals, federally qualified health centers, pharmacies, other healthcare settings and local public health departments can reach out to CT’s Healthcare Coalition to obtain access to the online registry of these licensed professionals.
 Directions to do that can be found here.

-Licensed Healthcare Professionals authorized under the Commissioner’s Order to administer vaccine after successfully completing training:
+February 15th, 2022 Commissioner’s Order: Authorization of Licensed Healthcare Professionals to administer vaccine after successfully completing training

 Certain licensed healthcare professionals are eligible to become approved to administer COVID-19 vaccinations if they complete a training program approved by DPH.
 Practitioners include the following healthcare professionals: